ugotsoul/Stellar/README.md

  - Parallax Star Background.
  - Double Buffering to rectify fickering with physics behavior.

+### Version 1.5
+ - Matter Payment System for Player & Enemies.
+ - Level Bonus for Player on Level UP.
+ - Extensive refactoring and encapsulation of variables into a global namespace (window.ENGINE) and IIFEs.

+### Issues
+ - Major slowdown of game when > 150 enemies exist in Level 3.

 ### Tech
  - HTML5 Canvas
  - JavaScript